 The SFRA should be periodically updated as appropriate when new information on flood risk, flood warning or new planning guidance or legislation becomes available.
-New information on flood risk may be provided by Oxfordshire County Council, the Highways Authority, Thames Water, and the Environment Agency.
+New information on flood risk may be provided by Oxfordshire County Council as the Lead Local Flood Authority and Highways Authority, Thames Water, and the Environment Agency.